Logarithmic double ramification cycles: Introduction

-Theorem \ref{333ttt} is proven together with Theorem \ref{222ttt} in Section \ref{pprr22}.
-A third construction of relations in $\mathsf{logR}^*(\Mbar_{g,n})$ is presented in Section \ref{sagesage} via the {\em double-double ramification cycle}.
+Higher double ramification cycles are discussed in Section \ref{sagesage1}.
+A third construction of relations in $\mathsf{logR}^*(\Mbar_{g,n})$ is presented in Section \ref{sagesage3} via the {\em double-double ramification cycle}.
 The general study of $\mathsf{logR}^*(\oM_{g,n})$ will be taken up in a future paper.